renatols-jf/spboot-chassi/README.md

 - Implemented distributed tracing
 - Enhanced `@Inject` behavior
 - Added ApiCall methods that accept a Media
+- Made it possible to attach Context information to an ApiCall created though `chassis.api.yaml`

 ## 0.0.11
 - Added `isBodyAvailable` to `ApiResponse`